Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Applications of Nonlocal Models in Life and Health Sciences

 Nonlocal models are used in many domains, including mechanics, materials science, and continuum physics.
-Nowadays, nanotechnology is one of the main technological interests in the research community, and nonlocal continuum mechanics could play a potential role in analyzing their applications \cite{peddieson2003}.
+Nowadays, nanotechnology is one of the main technological interests in the research community, and nonlocal continuum mechanics could play a potential role in analyzing their applications \cite{peddieson2003, romano2018, barretta2023}.
 Piezoelectric materials are used to make ultrasound scanners, and these sensors use the converse piezoelectric effect to send out sound vibrations reflected by muscles, organs, etc. \cite{manjon2018}.
 These ultrasound devices also use the piezoelectric effect to detect the reflected sound.
 Then, they are displayed as images so that doctors can see those highly detailed 3D images for treatments.
 Other types of applications of these materials in the medical field are the making of sensors for electronic stethoscopes, hearing aids, flow meters to monitor vascular health and both external and internal sensors for health status monitoring.
-These materials are also used in the automobile industry, e.g., knock sensors, tire pressure monitors, airbag and seatbelt sensors, gyroscopes, accelerometers, and engine fluid detection \cite{varghese2015}.
-Piezoelectric materials and devices are increasingly important in the digital and physical world.
+These materials are also used in the automobile industry, e.g., knock sensors, tyre pressure monitors, airbag and seatbelt sensors, gyroscopes, accelerometers, and engine fluid detection \cite{varghese2015}.
+Piezoelectric and other smart materials and devices are increasingly important in the digital and physical world and human-machine interactions \cite{wu2021}.
+In these areas, nonlocal models, including degenerate, have proven advantageous \cite{thaheld2003, de2009, kavallaris2015, melaibari2022}.